 Both operations are carried out by a vet under general anaesthetic.
 Your vet will be able to give you advice on making sure your pet is ready for their operation and how you can help them recover at home.

-Yes - we recommend you neuter your pet.
-Neutering has many health benefits for your pet.
+Generally, neutering is recommended in the majority of pets.
+However, there may be some cases in which neutering isn’t suitable.
+We suggest discussing the pros and cons with your vet to make an informed decision.
+Neutering has many physical health benefits for your pet.
 It can prevent them from developing serious health issues in the future, such as certain types of cancer or pyometra – a life-threatening infection of the womb.

 Neutering also stops your pet from having unwanted litters – leaving you with the associated costs and the responsibility of finding loving homes.
 There are already hundreds of thousands of unwanted animals in shelters and rescue centres across the UK and neutering your pet means you won’t add to the problem.

 Whether you own a dog, cat or rabbit, neutering has many benefits that can improve your pet’s quality of life.
 These benefits should be discussed with your vet to make sure neutering is a suitable option for your pet.

 Still not sure?
 Our vets have answered some common questions about neutering.

 For female dogs: